 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying schedule of expenditures of federal awards as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and Schedules B-1 through B-4 are presented for purposes of additional analysis, and are not a required part of the financial statements.
+The accompanying schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and Schedules B-1 through B-6 are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.

-The financial statements of Southern Oregon Child & Family Council, Inc. as of October 31, 2015 (not present herein), were audited in accordance with auditing standards generally accepted in the United States by other auditors whose report dated July 27, 2016, expressed an unmodified opinion on those statements.
+We also have previously audited, in accordance with auditing standards generally accepted in the United States, the statement of financial position of Southern Oregon Child & Family Council, Inc. as of October 31, 2017, and the related statements of activities and cash flows for the year then ended (not presented herein), and we expressed an unmodified opinion on those financial statements.
 That audit was conducted for purposes of forming an opinion on the financial statements as a whole.
-The prior year expenses on the supplementary schedules B-1, B-3, and B-4, are presented for purposes of additional analysis.
-Such information is the responsibility of management and the prior year expenses were derived from and relate directly to the underlying accounting and other records used to prepare the October 31, 2015, financial statements.
-The information has been subjected to the auditing procedures applied in the audit of those financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the prior year expenses included on the supplementary schedules B-1, B-3, and B-4 are fairly stated, in all material respects, in relation to the financial statements from which it has been derived.
+The prior year expenses on supplementary schedules B-1, B-4, and B-6, are presented for purposes of additional analysis.
+Such information is the responsibility of management and the prior year expenses were derived from and relate directly to the underlying accounting and other records used to prepare the October 31, 2017, financial statements.
+The information has been subjected to the auditing procedures applied in the audit of those financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States.
+In our opinion, the prior year expenses included on supplementary schedules B-1, B-4, and B-6 are fairly stated, in all material respects, in relation to the financial statements from which it has been derived.